Rubén Rivera: Cincinnati Reds, Texas Rangers & San Francisco Giants (2001–2006)

 He signed a minor league contract with the Texas Rangers on March 31, 2002, and was assigned to the Tulsa Drillers.
 He performed poorly for them in a reserve role and was released immediately following the season.

 In 2003, Rivera re-joined the Giants as a free agent.
 He was involved in an infamous baserunning gaffe in a 13-inning 4-3 win over the Arizona Diamondbacks at Pacific Bell Park on May 27.
 Representing the potential winning run as a pinch runner for Andrés Galarraga at first base with a 2-2 score and one out in the ninth, Rivera advanced to second base but reversed course two steps beyond it thinking that the ball hit by Marquis Grissom to deep right-center field was caught by right fielder David Dellucci.
-Realizing that Dellucci had muffed the ball for an error, he ran past second base, returned to retouch it, headed to third and attempted to score when second baseman Junior Spivey's relay throw bounced off third baseman Alex Cintrón's glove and towards shortstop Tony Womack, who threw out the sliding Rivera at home plate.
+Realizing that Dellucci had muffed the ball for an error, he ran past second base without touching it, so needed to backtrack before heading to third.
+By that time, it appeared Rivera was going to be thrown out by a considerable distance, when second baseman Junior Spivey's relay throw bounced off third baseman Alex Cintrón's glove and towards shortstop Tony Womack.
+Rivera took off from third base to home, but Womack easily threw out the sliding Rivera at home plate.
 Rivera's actions were proclaimed by Giants broadcaster Jon Miller as "the worst baserunning in the history of the game."
 He was released by the Giants on June 3 after batting .180 with two homers and four runs batted in (RBI) in 31 games.